Nuix/Investigate_Toolkit/README.md

 * Import users from Active Directory into Investigate
 * Add users to Investigate groups based on Active Directory groups
 * Add cases to Investigate groups based on the directory location
+* Create Investigate groups from the command line
 * Run CSV and Excel audit reports
 * Create and edit search filters